iblh/hexo-theme-material/_posts/2013-11-11-ubuntu-postgresql-postgis-plr-libgdal1h.md

 ---
 layout: post
-title: PGSQL 9.3 with PostGIS 2.1 and PL/R against libgdal1h from scratch
+title: Ubuntu 12.04, PGSQL 9.3, PostGIS 2.1 and PL/R against libgdal1h from scratch
 author: iocast
-excerpt: In this post I am going to describe how you could install PostgreSQL 9.3 and compile PostGIS 2.1 against libgdal1h.
+excerpt: In this post I am going to describe how you could install PostgreSQL 9.3 and compile PostGIS 2.1 against libgdal1h on Ubuntu 12.04.
 It also describes how to install the latest R environment 3.0.2 and the PL/R extension for PostgreSQL.
 categories: blog
 tags:
 - server